elswob/Badger/README.md

 Two ways, the first option is ideal for one or two species/genomes, the second is more suitable for buld data.

-1. Via the GUI

-Log in as admin and fill in the forms as necessary.
+1. Via the GUI - log in as admin and fill in the forms as necessary.

-2. Using the AddFileData.groovy script

-Edit the script `scripts/AddFileData.groovy` in compliance with the demo data already there, and make sure the data will be loaded by removing the '//' at the start of the section.
+2. Using the AddFileData.groovy script - edit the script `scripts/AddFileData.groovy` in compliance with the demo data already there, and make sure the data will be loaded by removing the '//' at the start of the section.

 #### Load data